jht9629-nyu/covid-19-data-stories-2023/README.md

 <!-- Other Open Source Data Projects. -->

-**[Week 3 11/10/23](Week3.md)** Lecture and Guest Speaker:
+**[Week 3 (11/10/23)](Week3.md)** Lecture and Guest Speaker:
-Our guest lecturer will be Tm Williams from [Tickr, Inc.](ttps://www.tickr.com/)  Tickris a data analytics and data visualization firm that uses technologies including machine learning and AI to deploy anayltics for businesses.
+Our guest lecturer will be Tim Williams from [Tickr, Inc.](ttps://www.tickr.com/)  Tickr is a data analytics and data visualization firm that uses technologies including machine learning and AI to deploy anayltics for businesses.

 Telling stories using data.
 Finding the stories in data.
 NYC COVID-19 data vizualization.
-Multimodla data storytelling.
-Considerations for designing data vizualizations.
-Decoding data vizualizations.
+Multimodal data storytelling.
+Considerations for designing data visualizations.
+Decoding data visualizations.

 <!-- Early Pioneers of Data Visualization. -->